danielemoraschi/docker-centos/app-volume/README.md

-# A pure data volume container
+# Pure data volume container

 This image is meant to be used as "data-only" container, which will be used to give access to our app's files to the other linked containers.